EleonoraMelodia/thrills-react-project/README.md

 **Thrills - Experience Finder**

 Welcome to Thrills, the Experience Finder that takes you on a journey to discover exciting adventures!

 ## Introduction

-Thrills is a web application that allows you to explore a wide range of unique experiences during your travels.
+Thrills is a web application developed with TypeScript, allowing you to explore a wide range of unique experiences during your travels.
 Whether you're seeking the thrill of a hot air balloon ride, a visit to an exclusive winery, or a retreat at a luxury spa, Thrills provides an intuitive and engaging way to find and plan your next adventure.

 ## Key Features